-- Patients with these symptoms should be managed in hospital. - If the patient has severe respiratory symptoms or frequent, severe productive coughing episodes, contact and airborne precautions should be observed. - If a negative pressure room is not available, the room should be left vacant for 30 minutes after specimen collection (cleaning can be performed during this time by a person wearing PPE). - Perform hand hygiene before donning gown, gloves, eye protection (goggles or face shield) and a P2/N95 respirator which should be fit checked. - At completion of the consultation, remove gown and gloves, perform hand hygiene, remove eye protection and P2/N95 respirator.
+- If the patient has severe respiratory symptoms or frequent, severe productive coughing episodes, contact and airborne precautions should be observed for all specimen collections. - If a negative pressure room is not available, the room door should be closed during specimen collection, and be left vacant for 30 minutes after specimen collection (cleaning can be performed during this time by a person wearing PPE). - Perform hand hygiene before donning gown, gloves, eye protection (goggles or face shield) and a P2/N95 respirator - which should be fit checked. - At completion of the consultation, remove gown and gloves, perform hand hygiene, remove eye protection and P2/N95 respirator.
 Do not touch the front of any item of PPE during removal.
-Place used PPE in a biohazard container then perform hand hygiene. - Room surfaces should be wiped clean with disinfectant wipes by a person wearing gloves, gown and surgical mask.
+Place used PPE in a biohazard container.
+Perform hand hygiene. - Room surfaces should be wiped clean with disinfectant wipes by a person wearing gloves, gown and surgical mask.
 Hand hygiene should be performed after cleaning.